glpi-project/glpi/README.md

 ## Support
-GLPI is a living software : continuoulsy imporvements are made, new functionnality developped and issues fixed!
+GLPI is a living software: continuoulsy imporvements are made, new functionnality developped and issues fixed!

 To ease support and developpement, we need your help when encoutering issues.
 There is a GLPI version typical lifecycle: